Back to case studies

 • Current position: human-in-the-loop by policy in most engineering organizations.
 Pull request approval is still a human act.

-• Rubber-stamp risk: Highest of the three.
-PRs are larger and more numerous with AI assist [DORA 2024].
-Review time has increased 91% in high-AI-adoption teams (Faros, vendor-produced - treat as illustrative, not load-bearing).
+• Rubber-stamp risk [plausible]: Highest of the three.
+PRs are larger and more numerous with AI assist [DORA 2024, Faros AI Tier-2].
+[Vendor-produced metric — treat as a smoke alarm, not a measurement.
+Direction may be real; magnitude is unverified.]
+Review time has increased 91% in high-AI-adoption teams (Faros, vendor-produced, Tier-2 — use as illustrative, not load-bearing).
 Trust in AI output accuracy is falling while use is rising [IT-012].
 The conditions for automation bias are present: volume pressure, trust-use gap, social norms around throughput.

 4.A Governance boxes: four required checks